Crime Victim Rights Fund/Criminal Assessment Instruction

 Payment of the assessment and other orders of payment shall be taken from cash deposits on bail bonds made by the defendant.
 (MCL 765.15, MCL 780.66-67)

 A priority is established for the allocation of monies collected from a defendant by the court.
 Payments are first equally divided into "victim payments" and "all other payments" ordered.
 (MCL 712A.29, 712A.18e, 775.22)

 On the last day of each month the court shall transmit ninety (90) percent of the victim payments identified as criminal assessments ordered under MCL 780.905 to the Department of Treasury, Acct. #228.37, with the approved transmittal advice form.
-Do not transmit any funds to the Department of Community Health.
+Do not transmit any funds to the Department of Health and Human Services.

 On the last day of the month, submit a fully completed Crime Victim Rights Assessment Report (CVR-606) to the Department of Community Health, Crime Victim Services Commission.
-This form is to be used to report monthly to DCH.
-Mail the CVR-606 report to: Crime Victim Services Commission, Crime Victim Rights Assessments, Department of Community Health, 320 South Walnut, Lansing, Michigan 48913
+This form is to be used to report monthly to DHHS.
+Mail the CVR-606 report to: Crime Victim Services Commission, Crime Victim Rights Assessments, Department of Health and Human Services, 320 South Walnut, Lansing, Michigan 48913

 Courts have inquired about procedures to follow for unclaimed restitution.
 Pending further legislative guidance, the Crime Victim Services Commission recommends that the following procedure be utilized for dealing with unclaimed restitution: